Tongue twister: Types

-There are also twisters that make use of compound words and their stems, for example:
+There are twisters that make use of compound words and their stems, for example:

-The following twister won a contest in Games Magazine in 1979:
+The following twister entered a contest in Games Magazine on the November/December 1979 issue and was announced the winner on the March/April 1980 issue:

 Some tongue twisters take the form of words or short phrases which become tongue twisters when repeated rapidly (the game is often expressed in the form "Say this phrase three (or five, or ten, etc.) times as fast as you can!").
 Examples include: